 For many former alcoholics, getting over addiction and withdrawal is a difficult process.
 This is not something that is easy to go through alone and without help and support, especially for those who have been drinking a lot for a very long time.
 One of the risks of quitting alcohol cold turkey is Delirium Tremens.

 What Is Delirium Tremens?

 This condition is a sign of late stages of severe alcoholism.
-As clients try to free yourself from alcohol dependence, they may feel the effects of ethanol withdrawal, manifesting as delirious tremens (or DT).
+As long-term users try to free themselves from alcohol dependence, they may feel the effects of ethanol withdrawal, manifesting as delirious tremens (or DT).
 It can be estimated that half of the people suffering from alcoholism will experience withdrawal upon quitting, and from this number, 3-5% might, in turn, develop DT.